 The researcher showed that college experiences of African American students at PWIs was different according to your college faculty or professor and the way they think about their race and cultural diversity.
 Some participants in the research shared good memories about faculty who were not of African descent.
 Future research should take into consideration the outcomes if White or individuals of other nationalities served as the researcher.
 Future research should also consider having a certain number of male participants and female participants of African Americans at PWIs research.

 The current research specifically looked at contributions that were made from African American faculty and peers on goals, motivation, and persistence by answering research questions that aligned with the theory of this study.
-Additional research should be conducted in regard to understanding particular obstacles that hinder the success of African American student.
+Additional research should be conducted to understand particular obstacles that hinder the success of African American students.
 This research produced codes that did not answer the research questions due to aligning more with persisting through obstacles such as having no campus organizations, no connection with African American peers at PWI, few African American peers at PWI, success at HBCU before attending PWI, and no African American faculty at their PWI.
-This information suggests further research is needed in how African American students persisted when facing obstacles and challenges at PWIs as well as comparing those obstacles to non-African American students that attend HBCUs.
-The current research and findings found themes that contributed to existing literature as well as for future research about the college experience of African American at PWIs.
+This information suggests further research is needed in how African American students persisted when facing obstacles and challenges at PWIs as well as comparing those obstacles to non-African American students who attend HBCUs.
+The current research and findings found themes that contributed to existing literature as well as for future research about the college experience of African Americans at PWIs.

 Recommendations for Future Research